 Daniel Mack (b.1947) has worked with Hudson Valley natural materials for 35 years as an artist, furniture maker and architectural consultant.

-His furniture work is in many private and museum collections.
-He has written seven books.
-In the 1970s, he worked in radio and television and has taught writing and media at several universities and workshops on rustic work.
-He now teaches about creativity at craft and art centers.
 Since 2004, he's been working with bark he gathers on the banks of the Hudson River.
 This is the Anima series--collections of carved figures, stones and assemblage and His Muse for all this is Hermes, The Trickster, "the One who shakes the Snowglobe"

-He writes a column for DIRT, a regional magazine, on Thin Places, the Celtic term to describe actual places or experiences where the veil between this world and The Other is “thin” or liminal.
+He writes a column for DIRT, a regional magazine, on Thin Places, the Celtic term to describe actual places or experiences where the veil between this world and The Other is “thinor liminal

 He’s writing, and making freely available, The Casual Alchemist, an approach to creativity and the creative unconscious, based in archetypal psychology.
 He has an interest in Surrealism.